HyperVQ: Enabling Hyperprior Entropy Modeling for VQ-Based Generative Image Compression: Introduction

-Despite VQ's excellent performance in perceptual reconstruction, it faces a fundamental challenge in efficient entropy modeling and rate control.
-Most existing VQ-based compression methods assume a static, often uniform, probability distribution for the VQ indices.
-This assumption completely ignores the strong spatial correlations inherent in natural images.
-This failure to model content-specific context leads to untapped bitrate potential.
-Crucially, prior VQ-based codecs lack a learned, content-adaptive probability model for the indices themselves, so the index-rate term is unavailable or constant during training.
-As a result, the bitrate is steered by manual knobs (codebook size, downsampling) rather than a differentiable rate term.
-In contrast, our hyperprior provides a learned $P(y\!\mid\!z)$ over the VQ indices and hands RD scheduling over to the network.
+Despite VQ's excellent performance in perceptual reconstruction, it faces a dual bottleneck that severely limits its potential.
+First, existing VQ-based codecs lack efficient, content-adaptive entropy modeling.
+By employing static frequency tables, they assume a stationary global distribution that ignores the recurring local patterns and spatial redundancies present in diverse image contents.
+Second, and more critically, the inherent conflict between discrete, unordered VQ indices and continuous priors prevents true end-to-end joint Rate-Distortion (RD) optimization.
+Because prior codecs lack a differentiable, content-adaptive probability model for the indices, the index-rate term remains unavailable during training.
+Consequently, the bitrate is often steered by manual heuristics (e.g., codebook size, downsampling factor) rather than actively optimized by the network.

-The difficulty in solving this problem arises from a fundamental conflict.
-The most successful entropy models, namely hyperpriors \cite{balle2018variational}, were designed for continuous latent variables in SQ, where they effectively model spatial correlations.
-However, VQ indices are unordered, discrete symbols.
-This discrete and unordered nature makes it non-trivial to directly apply a continuous probabilistic model (like a Gaussian) to predict the distribution of VQ indices.

-In this paper, we propose \textbf{HVQ-CGIC}.
-Instead of predicting the probability of a discrete index $k$ directly, a hyperprior network predicts at each spatial location the parameters $(\mu,\Sigma)$ of a multivariate Gaussian over the continuous embedding space.
-Treating the codebook entries $\{e_k\}$ as fixed ``anchors'', we convert this continuous density into categorical index probabilities via a Mahalanobis-distance Softmax.
-For practical (de)coding speed and stability, we then adopt an efficiency-driven simplification and assume an isotropic covariance, $\Sigma=\sigma^2 I$, which reduces the Mahalanobis distance to a scaled squared Euclidean distance and enables highly parallel inference.
-The resulting formulation yields a learned, content-adaptive categorical distribution $P(y\!\mid\!z)$ over VQ indices that we train by minimizing cross-entropy, effectively shifting RD scheduling from hand-tuned heuristics to the network.
-Experimental results demonstrate that HVQ-CGIC achieves state-of-the-art (SOTA) generative compression performance.

-Our main contributions are summarized as follows: \begin{itemize} \item We are the first to propose and mathematically derive a hyperprior entropy model for discrete VQ indices, resolving the conflict between continuous hyperpriors and discrete indices. \item Building on this derivation (\S\ref{sec:method_principle}), we design a unified Rate--Distortion (RD) objective that directly minimizes the cross-entropy of the learned $P(y\!\mid\!z)$ and exposes explicit weights on the VQ-index rate and hyper rate, thereby handing RD control to the network. \item We design a new hyperprior-controllable image compression scheme that achieves higher fidelity and realism in image compression under variable bit rates, while keeping the time complexity at the millisecond level with lightweight networks. \item HVQ-CGIC obtains over 61\% bit reduction on Kodak with the same LPIPS as the previous SOTA, while demonstrating comprehensive state-of-the-art performance across key rate-distortion-perception metrics. \end{itemize}